-The tuition and fees listed on the previous page include the student activity fee, technology fee and the ConnectND fee.
-The tuition and fees listed exclude additional fees such as distance education access fee, special course fees to cover added and unique costs of the course, program fees for nursing and clinical lab science, parking permits, etc.
+The tuition and fees listed on the previous page include the student activity fees, technology fees and the ConnectND fees.
+The tuition and fees listed exclude additional fees such as distance education access fees, special course fees to cover added and unique costs of the course, program fees for nursing and clinical lab science, parking permits, etc.